Editorial Guidelines

 Personal pronouns

-Reflecting the broader societal trend, CPA recognizes “they” as a correct singular pronoun for individuals who do not use “he” or “she.”
+Reflecting the broader societal trend, UNH Marketing recognizes “they” as a correct singular pronoun for individuals who do not use “he” or “she.”
 Note that when used as a personal pronoun, “they” will take a plural verb: Morgan Smith ’21 never intended to study white nose fungus in bats.
 When asked about their research, they say…

 Phone Numbers